Skip to content

 OS-All

 The cloud stack to connect to.
-Do not set this value unless directed by your Aembit representative.
+Don’t set this value unless directed by your Aembit representative.

 Default - not set